itsmearafik/veghub/README.md

-This Django E-commerce platform is a marketplace for connecting farmers to consumers.
+This Vegatarian E-commerce platform is a marketplace for connecting farmers to consumers.
 The API is developed using Django REST Framework serving as the backend for managing products on the e-commerce platform, allowing users to create, update, delete, and view products.

 A.	FUNCTIONALITIES

-PRODUCT MANAGEMENT (CRUD):
+PRODUCT MANAGEMENT (Create, Read, Update, Delete):
 Users have the ability to Create, Read, Update, and Delete (CRUD) products.
 Each product has the following attributes: Name, Description, Price, Category, Stock Quantity, Image, and Created By and Created Date.
 Validation is required to update fields like Price, Name, and Stock Quantity.

-USERS MANAGEMENT (CRUD):
+USERS MANAGEMENT (Create, Read, Update, Delete):(CRUD):
 CRUD operations for users who manage the products.
 A user has a unique Username, Email, and Password.
 Only authenticated users can be able to manage products (i.e., create, update, delete).

 PRODUCT SEARCH:
 Endpoint to search for products by Name or Category.
-Partial matches in product names for flexible search results.
+Partial matches in product names for flexible search results to increase user experience.
 Pagination for search results to improve performance when there are many products.

 PRODUCT VIEW: